 Almost any packaging design can be produced in a sustainable way.
 Using greener materials doesn’t need to mean sacrificing brand creativity.

 The main objective of packaging is to protect your product.
 If it doesn't do that, it's failed.
-Sustainable packaging needs to be just as robust and durable as its less environmentally-friendly alternative and we see plenty of examples of how.
+Environmentally friendly packaging needs to be just as robust and durable as its less environmentally-friendly alternative and we see plenty of examples of how.

 In a mailer box bundle, alternative padding can be provided through the use of wood wool, corrugate shrouding or compostable packing peanuts.
 Similarly, a plastic bubble mailer can be replaced with a paper-based honeycomb mailer bag.
 These use a built-in honeycomb padding made from kraft paper to protect your product.
-And compostable mailer bags, which are waterproof and tear-proof, provide all the durability of regular plastic but break down naturally without leaving any toxic residue.
+And recycled mailer bags, which are waterproof and lightweight, provide all the durability of regular plastic but can be recycled at a local collection point.

 Honeycomb Mailer Bag